Writing a CV

 Hobbies and interests

 This section is a chance to let your potential employer know a little more about you.
-You should be honest here.
-But it’s also important that the interests that you list reflect characteristics that you would need in the role.
+Be honest, but try to list interests that reflect characteristics that you would need in the role.
 For example:

 • If you’re applying for a technical role and you enjoy playing chess, this would illustrate that you have an analytical mind.